PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Varyn is now old, weak, and near powerless

 **Story**
+- **Themes**:
+	- What makes a good character?
+	- Better to be born good or overcome evil nature and become good?
+	- Most villains aren't purely evil, just have their own justifications
 - **Central Tension**: The Silver Flame is missing, the Lords of Dust are trying to free Rak Tulkesh
 	- ***Secret Plot***: The Mourning was caused by the Silver Flame itself.
 		- Originally located in Cyre, it was discovered by the Lords of Dust and almost destroyed
 		- Caused the Mourning to protect itself, but used most of its power doing so
 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world
+		- Requires a sacrifice of a morally "silver" (silver is a shade of gray) character to revive
 - Artifact 1
 	- Fractured Khyber Dragonshard & fragments
 	- Contains imprisoned consciousness of Rak Tulkesh